MaxDu17/DynaGuide/README.md

 - `train_dynaguide.py`: this is the code that trains the dynamics model

 Additionally, the diffusion policy in `robomimic/robomimic/algo/diffusion_policy.py` is modified to support guidance.
 You can modify any DDIM noise prediction diffusion policy to support guidance (see this [section](#workflow-for-applying-dynaguide-to-any-diffusion-policy))

-# Installation and Starting
-1. Install pytorch
-1. Go to `robomimic/` and run `pip install -e .`
-1. Go to `calvin/` and run `install.sh`
-1. Go to this directory and run `pip install -e .`
-1. Download the calvin datasets and process them according to this [section](#workflow-for-calvin-experiments).
-Or, for the toy experiments, collect the data according to this [section](#workflow-for-toy-environment-experiment).
-For your own dataset / diffusion policy, refer to this [section](#workflow-for-applying-dynaguide-to-any-diffusion-policy) for general deployment of DynaGuide.

 # Workflow for Calvin Experiments
 This codebase contains the DynaGuide method, and we test it on the Calvin benchmark environment.